Cyansky M2 Keychain Flashlight Review

 An appropriate cable is included – USB to micro-USB.

 Charging looks very good, and is extremely consistent.
-Full charge takes around 1h40m.
+A full charge takes around 1h40m.

 Modes and Currents

 The lower two modes do have PWM.
-It’s not specifically visible but if you saw the beam and though “something could be better” it’s this.
+It’s not specifically visible but if you saw the beam and thought “something could be better” it’s this.

 User Interface and Operation